Not Only Rewards But Also Constraints: Applications on Legged Robot Locomotion: Experimental Results

 \subsection{Implementation detail}

-The proposed learning framework was implemented with Pytorch \cite{paszke2019pytorch}.
+The proposed learning framework was implemented with Pytorch \cite{paszke2019pytorch} and publicly available constrained reinforcement learning algorithm implementations \cite{kimsaferlalgo2023}.
 To train locomotion controllers for legged robots in the physics simulator, the simulator should be capable of producing a large volume of realistic interaction data in a highly parallel and rapid manner.
 For this purpose, RaiSim \cite{hwangbo2018raisim} physics simulator was utilized.
 For training, we used AMD Ryzen9 5950X and a single NVIDIA GeForce RTX 3070.
 It took about 24 hours to train the teacher policy and 8 hours to train the student policy.

 The locomotion control policy runs at 100Hz.
 We deployed the trained controller on two real-world quadruped robots: Raibo \cite{choi2023deformable} and Mini-cheetah \cite{katz2019minicheetah}.
 For the deployment, the student policy network was reimplemented with the Eigen library in C++ and forward-passed in the Central Processing Unit (CPU).
 We recommend readers check the original paper \cite{choi2023deformable, katz2019minicheetah} for more details about the robot hardware.
-Hyperparameters are provided in the Appendix.

 We analyzed the performance of the proposed learning framework in various aspects, such as algorithm computation time and obtained rewards.
 The Raibo robot is used to produce the majority of simulation results; if another kind is used, it is noted.